Tutorial

 sympy.discriminant(expression)

-We can confirm this by directly creating the equation.
-We do this by creating a
+\(2>0\).
+Confirm this by directly creating the equation.
+Do this by

 and a rhs